initialed85/fred/pkg/api_client/docs/TaskAPI.md

 	deletedAtNotilike := time.Now() // time.Time | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional)
-	deletedAtDesc := "deletedAtDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) deletedAtAsc := "deletedAtAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobBuildTaskIdObjectsDesc := "referencedByJobBuildTaskIdObjectsDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobBuildTaskIdObjectsAsc := "referencedByJobBuildTaskIdObjectsAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobTestTaskIdObjectsDesc := "referencedByJobTestTaskIdObjectsDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional)
+	deletedAtDesc := "deletedAtDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) deletedAtAsc := "deletedAtAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) nameEq := "nameEq_example" // string | SQL = comparison (optional) nameNe := "nameNe_example" // string | SQL != comparison (optional)
+	nameGt := "nameGt_example" // string | SQL > comparison, may not work with all column types (optional) nameGte := "nameGte_example" // string | SQL >= comparison, may not work with all column types (optional) nameLt := "nameLt_example" // string | SQL < comparison, may not work with all column types (optional) nameLte := "nameLte_example" // string | SQL <= comparison, may not work with all column types (optional) nameIn := "nameIn_example" // string | SQL IN comparison, permits comma-separated values (optional) nameNotin := "nameNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) nameLike := "nameLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) nameNotlike := "nameNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) nameIlike := "nameIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) nameNotilike := "nameNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) nameDesc := "nameDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) nameAsc := "nameAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) platformEq := "platformEq_example" // string | SQL = comparison (optional) platformNe := "platformNe_example" // string | SQL != comparison (optional) platformGt := "platformGt_example" // string | SQL > comparison, may not work with all column types (optional) platformGte := "platformGte_example" // string | SQL >= comparison, may not work with all column types (optional) platformLt := "platformLt_example" // string | SQL < comparison, may not work with all column types (optional) platformLte := "platformLte_example" // string | SQL <= comparison, may not work with all column types (optional) platformIn := "platformIn_example" // string | SQL IN comparison, permits comma-separated values (optional) platformNotin := "platformNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) platformLike := "platformLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) platformNotlike := "platformNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) platformIlike := "platformIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) platformNotilike := "platformNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) platformDesc := "platformDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) platformAsc := "platformAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) imageEq := "imageEq_example" // string | SQL = comparison (optional) imageNe := "imageNe_example" // string | SQL != comparison (optional) imageGt := "imageGt_example" // string | SQL > comparison, may not work with all column types (optional) imageGte := "imageGte_example" // string | SQL >= comparison, may not work with all column types (optional) imageLt := "imageLt_example" // string | SQL < comparison, may not work with all column types (optional) imageLte := "imageLte_example" // string | SQL <= comparison, may not work with all column types (optional) imageIn := "imageIn_example" // string | SQL IN comparison, permits comma-separated values (optional) imageNotin := "imageNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) imageLike := "imageLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) imageNotlike := "imageNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) imageIlike := "imageIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) imageNotilike := "imageNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) imageDesc := "imageDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) imageAsc := "imageAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) scriptEq := "scriptEq_example" // string | SQL = comparison (optional) scriptNe := "scriptNe_example" // string | SQL != comparison (optional) scriptGt := "scriptGt_example" // string | SQL > comparison, may not work with all column types (optional) scriptGte := "scriptGte_example" // string | SQL >= comparison, may not work with all column types (optional) scriptLt := "scriptLt_example" // string | SQL < comparison, may not work with all column types (optional) scriptLte := "scriptLte_example" // string | SQL <= comparison, may not work with all column types (optional) scriptIn := "scriptIn_example" // string | SQL IN comparison, permits comma-separated values (optional) scriptNotin := "scriptNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) scriptLike := "scriptLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) scriptNotlike := "scriptNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) scriptIlike := "scriptIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) scriptNotilike := "scriptNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) scriptDesc := "scriptDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) scriptAsc := "scriptAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) referencedByOutputTaskIdObjectsDesc := "referencedByOutputTaskIdObjectsDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) referencedByOutputTaskIdObjectsAsc := "referencedByOutputTaskIdObjectsAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobBuildTaskIdObjectsDesc := "referencedByJobBuildTaskIdObjectsDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobBuildTaskIdObjectsAsc := "referencedByJobBuildTaskIdObjectsAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) referencedByJobTestTaskIdObjectsDesc := "referencedByJobTestTaskIdObjectsDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional)